 It is advised to avoid the inhalation of cannabis while positive for COVID-19.
 However, other methods of consumption, such as tinctures, edibles, and topicals, aren't believed to worsen the infection.
 And, at least anecdotally, many individuals report that continuing to use cannabis while positive for COVID-19 is beneficial.

-One study from August of 2022 by Shover et al. collected data from 1831 patients with COVID-19, including 69 individuals who were cannabis users.6 From these sixty-nine cannabis users, researchers found they had lower levels of inflammatory markers and overall had better outcomes, including shorter hospital stays, less risk of admission to the ICU, and less need for mechanical ventilation.
+One study from August of 2022 by Shover et al. collected data from 1831 patients with COVID-19, including 69 individuals who were cannabis users.
+From these sixty-nine cannabis users, researchers found they had lower levels of inflammatory markers and overall had better outcomes, including shorter hospital stays, less risk of admission to the ICU, and less need for mechanical ventilation.4

 If individuals are no longer testing positive but are still experiencing respiratory symptoms of COVID-19, such as cough or shortness of breath, experts do not advise they begin inhaling cannabis until those symptoms are resolved.

 It is unlikely that cannabinoids or methods of administration other than inhalation will negatively affect the COVID-19 infection.
-But it is recommended you speak with a healthcare professional if you have any concerns.
+However, it is recommended that you speak with a healthcare professional if you have any concerns.

 Safety Tips for Using Weed After a Covid Shot

-While vaccines are generally safe for a majority of recipients, individuals should be aware of possible side effects after receiving the COVID-19 vaccine so they can recognize any unusual symptoms.
+While vaccines are generally safe for most recipients, individuals should be aware of possible side effects after receiving the COVID-19 vaccine so they can recognize any unusual symptoms.

 The most common side effects of the COVID-19 vaccine include pain or swelling at the injection site, fatigue, headache, muscle pain, chills, fever, and nausea.
 These side effects are typically mild and temporary.
 Remaining hydrated, avoiding overexertion, taking it easy, and allowing the body time to recover and adapt to the vaccine can help minimize adverse effects.
 If an individual experiences aches and pains after vaccination, over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) can be taken.